-The vaginal wall is made up of very dense connective tissue, with an excellent blood supply, with a great many nerves that link through this area.
-The vulva is lined by special skin cells, making the vulva more ‘skin-like’ than the vagina, with an even heftier blood and nerve supply than anywhere else on the human body.
+The vaginal wall is made up of very dense connective tissue, with an excellent blood supply.
+Many nerves link through this area.
+The vulva is lined by special skin cells, making the vulva more ‘skin-like’ than the vagina, with even heftier blood and nerve supply than anywhere else on the human body.

-This anatomical structure means that like other areas on the body, the vulva and vagina can both have their collagen and elastin damaged, aged, or stretched, to the point where it doesn’t bounce back.
+The anatomical structure of the vagina and vulva mean that like other areas on the body, both can have their collagen and elastin damaged, aged, and stretched to the point where it doesn’t bounce back.
 This stretching results in what we think of as a ‘loose’ vagina and saggy labia.

 The vaginal delivery and your vagina and vulva

-Vaginal deliveries can cause stretching of the connective tissue of the vagina and the vulva (labia), and as it heals, it may never recover its former elasticity and firmness.
+Vaginal deliveries can cause stretching of the connective tissue of the vagina and the vulva (including the labia), and as it heals, it may never recover its former elasticity and firmness.
 The older you are when you give birth vaginally, the less your tissue bounces back, since collagen and elastin production naturally slows down over time.

 Age and hormones affect the condition of the vagina and vulva.
-As the vagina and other local structures are stretched out, other issues can arise like stress urinary incontinence (a bit of urine coming out when you laugh, cough or sneeze) and atrophic vaginitis (dry, irritated, easily-damaged vulvar and vaginal tissue).
+As the vagina and other local structures are stretched out, other issues can arise like stress urinary incontinence (urine leakage when you laugh, cough or sneeze) and atrophic vaginitis (dry, irritated, easily-damaged vulvar and vaginal tissue).

-One of the issues that can arise with vulvovaginal laxity is reduced sensations during sex, which can have a negative impact on relationships and self-esteem.
+One of the issues that may arise with vulvovaginal laxity is reduced sensations during sex, which can have a negative impact on relationships and self-esteem.
 The net effect is reduced quality of life.

 The aesthetics of the vulva

-We can rejuvenate the tissue of the vagina and vulva (surgery-free)
+We can support rejuvenation the tissue of the vagina and vulva (surgery-free)

 Our Intimate Program combines several effective treatments that tighten tissue, restore natural vaginal moisture, improve sexual sensitivity, and have a significant positive impact on stress urinary incontinence.